 What are Australian Governments and other organisations doing?

 - The Australian Government Department of Industry, Science, Energy and Resources has released a Request for Information to obtain information in connection with gaining an understanding of Australian manufacturing of medical Personal Protective Equipment (PPE), closing 7 April 2020.
 More information is available on AusTender.

 - The Queensland Government is linking businesses in need with other Queensland businesses which may be able to supply the required products or services.
 More information here.

 - The Advanced Manufacturing Growth Centre (AMGC) has launched a portal for Australian manufacturing, component suppliers and skilled design, engineering and manufacturing experts to register their interest and core competencies in support of the national response to COVID-19.

 For information on the regulation of medical devices (including personal protective equipment) please refer to the regulatory guidelines or contact the Therapeutic Goods Administration.

 Information regarding COVID-19 related exemptions for medical devices can be found here

 And finally... don't forget - ICN can introduce you

-Every day we receive enquires from purchasers and project managers looking for local suppliers and service providers.
-ICN can help you from building your company profile, to connecting you to projects and strategising on how best to increase local content.
+Every day we receive enquiries from purchasers and project managers looking for local suppliers and service providers.
+ICN can help you from building your business profile, to connecting you to projects and strategising on how best to increase local content.